Wilmington, North Carolina

 “North Carolina and Wilmington in particular, is a great location to host the Big Event for Nuclear Science Week given the significant concentration of nuclear technologists in the state.
 A key focus this year will be showcasing how current and future nuclear technologies are harnessed for the benefit of humanity,” said Derek Bass, Wilmington Big Event 2016 Chair and Lead System Engineer at GE Hitachi Nuclear Energy.
 “The strong regional presence of high technology enterprises in the state, such as GE Hitachi Nuclear Energy, Duke Energy Progress and North Carolina State University, provides a rich environment for innovation to bring about this benefit.”

 During this three-day event – taking place at the University of North Carolina Wilmington, Watson College of Education – attendees will partake in exhibits, demonstrations and panel discussions on various topics.
 Panel topics will include, but are not limited to, “Nuclear in Your Community,” “The Atom in Healthcare,” “Nuclear-Clean Air Energy” and more.
-This event will also feature student and teacher workshops, Scout merit badge activities, tours of Duke Energy’s Brunswick Nuclear Plant and Global Nuclear Fuel’s manufacturing plant and a movie screening of CNN Films: Pandora’s Promise.
+This event will also feature student and teacher workshops, Scout merit badge activities, tours of Duke Energy’s Brunswick Nuclear Plant and GE Hitachi Nuclear Energy Site and a movie screening of CNN Films: Pandora’s Promise.

-Sponsors for the 2016 Nuclear Science Week celebration include Albert I. Pierce Foundation, Duke Energy Progress, Energy Solutions, GE Hitachi Nuclear Energy, and URENCO.
+Sponsors for the 2016 Nuclear Science Week celebration include Honeywell, Duke Energy Progress, Energy Solutions, GE Hitachi Nuclear Energy, and URENCO.
 A number of other organizations will also support the event including, Women in Nuclear, the Cape Fear Museum of History and Science, the University of North Carolina Wilmington, North Carolina State University and Cape Fear Community College.

 In 2015, the American Nuclear Society (ANS) Oak Ridge/Knoxville section collaborated with regional and national organizations to host activities in Oak Ridge and Knoxville, TN, that were featured for the 2015 Nuclear Science Week observance.